I work in the modeling and film industries, and I like to share insights into both businesses.

 However, they wouldn't hire her because she wasn't a union member, and she needed to have a job to be in the union.

-The standard problem for most novices in film careers is you need the experience to get a job, but you can't get experience unless you have a job.
+The common problem for most novices in film careers is you need the experience to get a job, but you can't get experience unless you have a job.

 Joe Harlow Sets the Tone